Pinterest Pixel

 =CEILING(number, significance)

-For instance, when you want prices to round up to the next fifty cents or revenue forecasts to the next thousand dollars, the Ceiling function becomes invaluable.
+For instance, when you want prices to round up to the next fifty cents:

 Ceiling Function in Excel

-It provides an upward bias in rounding, ensuring that your result is never less than the original number.
-This particularly aids in situations where you want to avoid underestimating costs, quantities, or time intervals.
+This particularly helps when you want to avoid underestimating costs, quantities, or time intervals.

 How the Ceiling Function Differs from Other Rounding Functions

-The Ceiling function stands out from other rounding functions mainly because it always rounds up to the nearest significance or multiple that you’ve specified.
-Unlike the ROUND function, which can round digits up or down based on the value of the digit following the rounding digit, or the ROUNDDOWN function which always rounds a number downwards, the Ceiling function will not round a number down under any circumstance.
+The Ceiling function stands out from other rounding functions mainly because it always rounds up to the nearest multiple that you’ve specified.
+Unlike the ROUND function, which can round digits up or down based on the value of the digit following the rounding digit, or the ROUNDDOWN function, which always rounds a number downwards.

 Ceiling Function in Excel